Become a CCA in just six months!

 • Be a Canadian citizen or a Permanent Resident (or entitled to work in Canada as a protected person under the Immigration and Refugee Protection Act) and residing in Nova Scotia.
 (Please note: work or study permit are not eligible)

-• Be willing to participate fully in the six-month program from start to finish (full-time, 35 hours a week), and sign a two-year Return-of-Service Agreement with Department of Seniors and Long-term Care (DSLTC) (working in Halifax Regional Municipality).
+• Be willing to participate fully in the 6-month program on a full-time basis (approximately 32–35 hours per week) and sign a two-year Return-of-Service Agreement with Shannex, working at DePaul Hall Enhanced Care in Halifax.

 • Have a high school diploma or GED.